mtlynch/mtlynch.io/content/posts/ketohub-month-3/index.md

 ---
-title: 'KetoHub Update: Month 3'
+title: "KetoHub Update: Month 3"
 tags:
   - ketohub
   - keto
   - retention
   - growth
+description:
-description: "I'm building a website.
+  "I'm building a website.
 Here\u2019s what was good, bad, and learnable\
   \ about it last month."
-date: '2018-01-09'
+date: "2018-01-09"
 images:
   - ketohub-month-3/ketohub-ga-dec.png
 ---

 In early October, I launched a new website, KetoHub, a recipe aggregator for keto meals.
 Each month, I've evaluated the site's progress to decide how it's doing and what areas need improvement.